anthonygrees/cis-win2012r2-l1-hardening-cookbook/README.md

 This cookbook provides recipes for ensuring that a Windows 2012 R2 system is compliant with the CIS Benchmark for Windows 2012r2 L1 Memberserver InSpec Profile shipped with Chef Automate.

+NOTE: This version allows WinRM ! ! !

 ## Cookbooks

 This cookbook extends the excellent [Dev-Sec.io Windows Hardening Cookbook](https://github.com/dev-sec/chef-windows-hardening).
 Some patches should probably get upstreamed.